weld/weld-testing/junit4/README.md

 # Weld JUnit 4 Extension

-Weld JUnit 4 extension uses the original JUnit extension system via `@Rule` annotation.
+Weld JUnit 4 extension uses the original JUnit extension system via `@Rule` or `@ClassRule` annotation.
 It requires JUnit 4.9+ and Java 8.

 ## Table of contents